TwoRavens/TwoRavens/local_install.md

 # Local Installation Instructions

-This is 1st run at dev. install instructions, tested on a Mac (OS 10.12.6)
+This is a 1st run at dev. install instructions, tested on a Mac (OS 10.12.6)

 ## Get the repository